uviclibraries/onboarding/animated-gifs.md

 - To adjust cursor of the whole video, go to the right hand side of the screen and select **cursor effects**
 - Click and drag the **magnify**  to the video timeline
 - Now adjust the length by moving in the edges.
 Adjust the end of the video cursor to end 1-2 seconds before the end of the video
+- Also on the right hand side under magnify window, adjust the **Ease out** to 0.5s

     <button onclick="toggle('gif3')">Show/Hide Animation</button>
     <div id="gif3">